auburn-comp-math/math-5630-6630/_sources/interpolation.md

 $$H_{N-1}(x) = \sum_{j=0}^n \sum_{k=0}^{m_j} y_j^k L_{jk}(x).$$

 Its uniqueness can be concluded from the linearly independence of the basis $L_{jk}$.
 However, the construction method in {eq}`EQ-HERMITE-CONSTRUCTION` is not the simplest.
-It is known that the Newton form {eq}`EQ-NEWTON` works for repeated nodes as long as the diagram's diagonal {eq}`EQ-ALG-NEWTON` can be filled.
+It is known that the Newton form {eq}`EQ-NEWTON-FORM` works for repeated nodes as long as the diagram's diagonal {eq}`EQ-ALG-NEWTON` can be filled.
 Therefore, we can arrange the nodes

 $$
 \underbrace{x_0,\dots, x_0}_{(m_0+1)\,\text{times}}, \quad \underbrace{x_1,\dots, x_1}_{(m_1+1)\,\text{times}}, \quad \dots,\quad  \underbrace{x_n,\dots, x_n}_{(m_n+1)\,\text{times}}